- Curriculum Structure & Subjects

 Key Stage 4 Design & Technology

 At Key Stage 4, students have the opportunity of opting for one or more of the following GCSE Design Technology courses:-

 - AQA GCSE Design and Technology

 - AQA GCSE Food Preparation and Nutrition

-GCSE Design and Technology: Product Design enables students to design and make products with creativity and originality, using a range of materials and techniques.
+GCSE Design and Technology enables students to design and make products with creativity and originality, using a range of materials and techniques.
 Packaging, labelling and instructions are encouraged as part of the complete design proposal and advertising, points of sale can be used to supplement the making experience and help create products which can be evaluated for their commercial viability.

 Unit 1 – Written Paper (External Exam 50%)

-Students will respond to a brief set internally and will be assessed on their ability to investigate the design context, develop design proposals, make a product, test and evaluate and communicate their ideas.
+Students will respond to a task set by the exam board and will be assessed on their ability to investigate the design context, develop design proposals, manufacture a product or prototype, analysis and evaluating of the product.

 Eduqas GCSE Food Preparation and Nutrition